 The Centers for Disease Control and Prevention (CDC) calls binge drinking serious but preventable.
 It’s an issue that tends to affect people between the ages of 18 to 35.

 Since binge drinking and alcohol abuse are widely preventable problems, the more information you have, the better.
-If you or a loved one struggle maintaining appropriate alcohol consumption, then it’s important to understand binge drinking and the effects of alcohol.
+If you or a loved one struggle to maintain appropriate alcohol consumption, then it’s important to understand binge drinking and the effects of alcohol.

 What is Binge Drinking?

 Binge drinking refers to a pattern of excessive alcohol consumption over a short period of time.
 For example, young adults going to a bar one evening may binge drink alcohol if they have several drinks over the course of the night.

 Binge drinking is different from what most people associate with alcohol use disorder; the person who binge drinks does not have to consume alcohol every night or even every week.

 According to the CDC, on average, one in six binge drinkers only drink four times a month.
 It’s not about how often you drink, but about partaking in heavy drinking in a short time.